Pylons/waitress/docs/reverse-proxy.rst

    proxy_set_header X-Forwarded-Host $host:$server_port;
    proxy_set_header X-Forwarded-Port $server_port;

 Note that if your external proxy (for a pod or ingress) is serving a port that is different from your internal proxy (for a container), you may need to use ``$http_host`` to include the external port in ``request.route_url``.
-This is because the value of ``$server_port`` that is forwarded to your pyramid application will reference the value from the internal proxy, which is probably not what you want (see https://github.com/Pylons/waitress/pull/319#issuecomment-705853859).
+This is because the value of ``$server_port`` that is forwarded to your pyramid application will reference the value from the internal proxy, which is probably not what you want.

 .. code-block:: nginx